davideberly/GeometricToolsLibrary/README.md

 GTE_USE_COL_MAJOR).
 It also allowed you to specify order of matrix M and vector V in a transformation (GTE_USE_MAT_VEC for MV or GTE_USE_VEC_MAT for VM).
 To reduce code maintenance time, these are not supported in GTL.
-The conventions always to use row-major storage order and vector-on-the-right transformations (MV).
+The conventions are now row-major storage order and vector-on-the-right transformations (MV).

 ## Supported Platforms ##